magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 As you see the only survived pure CLJ file is `def.clj` which is the
-one containing the macros' definitions.
+one containing the macros definitions.

 All those 9 Steps represent the easiest parts of making the `valip`
 validation library compliant with the Reader Conditionals